-The government has recognized that people interested in selling and using drugs have a desire to protect themselves from being prosecuted and over the years have had some success in doing so by proving that the drugs they were caught with were not the same chemical composition as the controlled or illegal version.
-The government, therefore, drafted laws that outlaw analogs of the original drug they were trying to mimic.
+The government has recognized that people interested in selling and using drugs desire to protect themselves from being prosecuted.
+Over the years, these people have had some success by proving that the drugs they were caught with were not the same chemical composition as the controlled or illegal version.
+Therefore, the government drafted laws that outlaw analogs of the original drug they were trying to mimic.

-The solution for the government was to outlaw drugs that were “substantially similar” in chemical structure to controlled or illegal drugs.
+The government’s solution was to outlaw drugs that were “substantially similar” in chemical structure to controlled or illegal drugs.
 In fact, since 1988, federal courts consider analogs and ‘designer” drugs as equally illegal to their “real” counterparts.
 Many states, such as Michigan, have adopted the same approach.
-Today the word “analog” has been woven into the statutes controlling or prohibiting the “real” drug, so that the two are treated the same, and the penalties are the same.
+Today, the word “analog” has been woven into the statutes controlling or prohibiting the “real” drug, so that the two are treated the same, and the penalties are the same.

 Can Any Criminal Defense Attorney Handle an Analog Case?